-What are Learning Differences?
+What Are Learning Differences?

-Attention deficit disorder affects 3-5% of children.
 Inattentiveness, impulsivity, and hyperactivity are common characteristics that interfere with students' ability to concentrate and learn.

-What are the red flags?
+What are the red flags? 🚩

 -